ironstein0/notebook/README.md

             ...
         </body>

-3) in your javascript when everything else is initialized, just run `new Notebook();`.
+3) in your javascript, just run `new Notebook(callback);` and the callback function will be run after everything is initialized.
 So, somehting like :

     $(window).load(function() {
+        var callback = function() {
             // all your javascript goes here
+        }
-        new Notebook();
+        new Notebook(callback);
     }

 **Thats it**